pip-services/pip-services-docs/content/en/dart/components/lock/_index.md

 #### [Lock](lock)
-Abstract lock that implements default lock acquisition routine.
+Abstract lock that implements a default lock acquisition routine.

 #### [MemoryLock](memory_lock)
 Lock that is used to synchronize execution within one process using shared memory.